Kimchuls/hnswlib/README.md

 ### 1.3 HNSW-Merger structure

-Now we explain every updates in our HNSW-Merger:
+We explain every updates in our HNSW-Merger:

 ```
 ./